 City gates of Alsace - Riquewihr © French Moments

 The bell of the Dolder, Riquewihr © French Moments

-Inside the tower is the small Dolder Museum with a collection of weapons and other ancient objects.
+Inside the tower is the small Dolder Museum with weapons and other ancient objects.

 The Porte Haute

-Once you have passed under the Dolder, another fortified gate closes the access to the village to the west: it is the Obertor (or High Gate).
+Once you have passed under the Dolder, another fortified gate closes the access to the village to the west: the Obertor (or High Gate).

+City gates of Alsace - Riquewihr © French Moments